by Joe Thompson

 Car 44 was purchased by steel man Earle M Jorgensen, who had ridden Cal Cable regularly as a boy.
 He later sold the car to Western Airlines, which motorized it and used it as a "Rolling Ambassador of Good Will" on a 100,000 mile tour of the Western US and Mexico.
 It was later at Trolley Square in Salt Lake City, UT.
 It is presently at the S&S Shortline Railroad in Farmington, Utah, which hopes to restore it and put it on battery-powered trucks.

 According to Inside Muni by McKane and Perles, car 45 went to "Marelco Ranch, in Oregon".
 In 2003, the car went up for sale on EBay.
 It had been in Snowmass Village, Colorado since 1989, serving as a fast food stand.

 Car 46 was purchased by Steve Pease, the co-owner of Steve's Gay '90s, a restaurant in Tacoma to use in promotions.
 The restaurant closed in 1977.
 The car is currently operated by San Franciso's Cable Car Charters.

 Car 48 (Holman, 1907) is preserved at The Seashore Trolley Museum in Kennebunkport, Maine, along with Dunedin, New Zealand cable car 105.

-Old car 59 (Hammond, 1907) will be displayed in a park in New Orleans.
+Old car 59 (Hammond, 1907.
+Originally Cal Cable number 7) has been displayed in a park in New Orleans.